Maximum Likelihood Estimation of Functionals of Discrete Distributions: Acknowledgments

 \section{Acknowledgments}

 We thank Dany Leviatan, Gancho Tachev, and Radu Paltanea for very helpful discussions regarding the literature on approximation theory using positive linear operators.
 We thank Jayadev Acharya, Alon Orlitsky, Ananda Theertha Suresh, and Himanshu Tyagi for communicating to us the independent discovery that it suffices to take $n\gg 1$ samples to consistently estimate $F_\alpha(P)$, when $\alpha>1$.
+We thank Maya Gupta for raising the question on the optimality of the Dirichlet prior smoothing techniques applying to entropy estimation.
+We thank the anonymous reviewers and the associate editor for very helpful comments that significantly improved the presentation of the paper.

 \appendices